 When you are importing cars to USA, follow the importing timeline and don’t miss any deadlines.
 If you are importing cars from manufacturers in other countries, following the importing rules other countries impose is crucial.
 Find the proper import duty, or tax, for your automobile imports, which require a customs bond.

 When you work with a Licensed Customs Broker, you can clear customs during the automobile importing process.
-When you are figuring out how to import a car, Customs Brokers take care of all your import requirements and alleviate the stress.
+When you are figuring out how to import a car or how to import food into the U.S., Customs Brokers take care of all your import requirements and alleviate the stress.
 Use a Customs Broker when: